ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.zwave2/README.md

 * Fixed the creation of some missing states (`Alarm Sensor CC` in idle state, `Multilevel Switch CC` V1/V2)
 * When a message should be sent to a node that is assumed to be dead, the node is now pinged first to check if it is really dead
 * Improved compatibility with devices that support `Notification CC V2+` but send `V1` commands.

-### 1.7.4 (2020-10-05)
-* Added a configuration file for `Electronic Solutions DBMZ EU`
-* Fixed a crash when receiving truncated messages
-* Fixed a crash when trying to send secure commands with an expired nonce (`Security CC requires a nonce to be sent!`)
-* Several fixes regarding battery-powered nodes (this should prevent the dreaded `E5` error on some thermostats, which was back since v1.7.0), including:
-  * Battery-powered nodes are actively sent to sleep again when they have no pending messages
-  * Compatibility queries are now discarded when the node is asleep, avoiding duplicate queries on wakeup
-  * Sending a node to sleep now continues to work even if it failed once

-### 1.7.3 (2020-10-03)
-* Fixed two crashes during the `Notification CC` interview

-### 1.7.2 (2020-10-01)
-* Added an option to improve the compatibility with legacy switches.
-If this option is enabled, `targetValue` (Binary and Multilevel Switch) will be overwritten with `currentValue` whenever `currentValue` is updated.
-* When healing the network, the progress should now show up immediately
-* Fixed two crash sources
-* Several improvements to `Notification CC`
-  * The interview now detects whether a node is push or pull
-  * Push nodes now have their supporting values set to idle if no value is yet known
-  * Pull nodes are now auto-refreshed every 6 hours and on wakeup
-* Including secure devices now fails if the device takes too long to respond (as required by the specifications)

 ## License